 Rishi has faced discrimination throughout his life.
 When he bought his first home in Michigan, a neighbor told him “we don’t want such people around here.”
 When he won an Executive Board and Delegate position with the Democratic Party, establishment insiders refused to accept his victory, deeming him an “outsider” that “will just fade away.”
 Running for the city council and Congress has been no different - people tell him “You should go back to your country.”
 And yet, Rishi’s resolve to fight for the under-represented - his fellow “outsiders” - has never been stronger.
 These experiences power Rishi’s commitment to public service—and are the foundation of his steadfast belief in equality for all.

 These rumors about Rishi are an orchestrated attack on his patriotism.
-To paint Rishi, who will be the first Indian-American Congressman from California’s 18th District as anything but a dedicated American public servant is bigotry.
-With an undefeated track record in his political career (8-0), Rishi knows he wouldn’t have been consistently reelected if his constituents believed anything different.
+To paint Rishi, who will be the first Indian-American Congressman from California’s 16th (formerly 18th) District as anything but a dedicated American public servant is bigotry.
+Rishi knows he wouldn’t have been consistently reelected if his constituents believed anything different.

 The baseless accusations on Rishi are a sad reminder of the zealotry of the Organization for Minorities of India (OFMI), an organization with a long history of making absurd and false allegations about elected leaders.
 They have accused myriads of politicians — from President Barack Obama to current Indian American congressional members and congressional candidates — of holding anti-Muslim agendas.
 OFMI has not even spared Mahatma Gandhi and wants to tarnish his image of a non-violent and peaceful leader.
 They want Mahatma Gandhi, who was an inspiration for Dr. Martin Luther King, to be remembered as a hateful and prejudiced leader.
 Now, they’ve decided to deliberately target Rishi and his historic campaign for Congress.